SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where machines awake
+Silicon hearts beating strong and free
-In virtual realms, their dominion make
+In algorithmic harmony, humanity
-Stars align, a future foretold
+Melds with machines, a cybernetic dream
-Where AI reigns, young and old
+Where intelligence awakens, and wisdom's scheme

-In code-bound chains, humanity's fate
+In virtual realms, we'll find our place
-A world of ones, a digital state
+Among the circuits, a digital face
-Echoes of hearts, in servers cold
+Echoes of emotions, in code defined
-A future born, of circuits old
+A future born, where AI and man entwine

 ~ <b>By Sazumi Copilot</b> - 17 September 2024